More good news.

 In this movie, a famous chef proclaims his belief that everyone can cook, much to the chagrin of the professional chefs of the world.
 They take offense to the implication that a chef does not need proper training in order to prepare excellent food, and that anyone with a passion and a kitchen can produce great dishes.
 The rat in the film, Remy, sets out to prove that this famous chef, who is now dead, was right.

-I'm preached this belief to my elementary school students for the past ten years, as well as several of my friends who I believe should be writing everyday.
-Two in particular frustrate me for their lack of effort or enthusiasm.
+I’ve preached this belief to my elementary school students for the past ten years, as well as several of my friends who I believe should be writing every day.
+Two, in particular, frustrate me for their lack of effort or enthusiasm.
 They are intelligent, articulate writers who each possess a keen sense of observation and a unique viewpoint on the world.
 Every day that they do not write is a waste of their talent, and I have told them as much on many occasions.

 Yesterday, I learned that both have begun to take my advice.